DelMaestroGroup/pimc/README.md

 The code is written in C++ and makes use of both the <a href="http://www.oonumerics.org/blitz/">blitz++</a> and and <a href="http://www.boost.org/">boost</a> libraries which can be downloaded from their respective websites.
-Specifically, you will need to compile the boost_program_options library.
+Specifically, you will need to compile the boost_program_options and boost_filesystem libraries.
 Let us assume that you will be installing both blitz and boost in the folder `$HOME/local` using the GNU C++ compiler.  for icpc or pathscale, the changes should be obvious.

 ### Blitz ###